postmannen/steward/README.md

 ## TODO

+- Implement a message type where no ack is needed.
+Use case can be nodes sending "hi, I'm here" (ping) messages to central server.

 - Timeouts.
 Does it makes sense to have a default timeout for all messages, and where that timeout can be overridden per message upon creation of the message.
 Implement the concept of timeouts/TTL for messages.